 NKYINKYIM “twisting” – symbol of initiative, dynamism and versatility

 NSAA a type of hand-woven fabric. symbol of excellence, genuineness, authenticity.
-The nsaa symbols reflects a saying: “nea onnim nsaa oto n’ago”, which means “He who does not know authentic Nsaa will buy the fakes.”
+The nsaa symbol reflects a saying: “nea onnim nsaa oto n’ago”, which means “He who does not know authentic Nsaa will buy the fakes.”
 The quality of Nsaa has come to represent quality of workmanship in general.

 NSOROMMA “child of the heavens [stars]”- symbol of guardianship.
 A reminder that God is the father and watches over all people.